krzosa/software_rasterizer/README.md

 - [x] Gamma correct alpha blending for rectangles and bitmaps
 - [ ] Plotting of profile data
    - [x] Simple scatter plot

-### Urgent:

-- [ ] Simplify the code, especially for the 2d routines
 - [x] Asset processor as second program

-## Clipping

-There are 3 clipping stages, 2 clipping stages in 3D space against zfar and znear and 1 clipping stage in 2D against left, bottom, right, top(2D image bounds).

-First the triangles get clipped against the zfar plane, if a triangle has even one vertex outside the clipping region, the entire triangle gets cut.
-So far I didn't have problems with that.
-It simplifies the computations and splitting triangles on zfar seems like a waste of power.

-The second clipping stage is znear plane.
-Triangles get fully and nicely clipped against znear.
-Every time a triangle gets partially outside the clipping region it gets cut to the znear and either one or two new triangles get derived from the old one.

-Last clipping stage is performed in the 2D image space.
-Every triangle has a corresponding AABB box.
-In this box every pixel gets tested to see if it's in the triangle.
-In this clipping stage the box is clipped to the image metrics - 0, 0, width, height.